The Adversarial Consistency of Surrogate Risks for Binary Classification: Adversarially Consistent Losses

-Our main tool for analyzing adversarial consistency will be complementary slackness conditions that follow from the minimax results in Section~\ref{sec:existence_minimax}.
-Unlike standard complementary slackness conditions well known from convex optimization, these theorems allow us to characterize minimizing sequences as well as minimizers.
+At a high level, we will show that every minimizing sequence of $R_\phi^\e$ must also minimize $R^\e$.
+However, directly analyzing minimizing sequences $\{f_n\}$ of $R_\phi^\e$ and $R^\e$ is challenging due to the supremums in the definitions of the adversarial risks.
+We therefore develop alternate characterizations of minimizing sequences to both functionals, based on complimentary slackness conditions derived from the convex duality results of Section~3.2.
+However, unlike standard complementary slackness conditions well known from convex optimization, these theorems allow us to characterize minimizing sequences as well as minimizers.